Suntech Tenkarakyo 40F

 The rod is their design, not mine, and the difference between the Tenkarakyo 40F and the TenkaraBum 40 is dramatic.
 As described on the TenkaraBum 36 page, my goal was to create a rod for the way American tenkara anglers fish, which often is very different than the way the Japanese masters fish.
 My goal for the TenkaraBum 40 was to have a longer rod that felt just like the TenkaraBum 36.
 Many of my customers specifically asked for a rod that can fish weighted nymphs.

-The Suntech Tenkarakyo 40F is designed for how Japanese tenkara anglers fish.
-It is a full flex rod, a couple pennies softer than the TenkaraBum 40.
+The Tenkarakyo 40F is a full flex rod, a couple pennies softer than the TenkaraBum 40.
+It is designed for fishing kebari.
 Japanese tenkara anglers do not fish with weighted nymphs, and even if they did I doubt they would call it tenkara.
-This rod will absolutely excel at fishing unweighted kebari, producing whisper-soft entries and gentle rhythmic pulses, the "invitation" that lures fish up to the fly just inches below the surface.
+This rod will absolutely excel at fishing kebari (unweighted, of course), producing whisper-soft entries and gentle rhythmic pulses, the "invitation" that lures fish up from the bottom to take the fly just inches below the surface.

 Tenkara is sight fishing, and I don't mean that in the usual sense of casting to fish you can see and watching to see if they take whatever you are offering.
 Instead, I mean you detect strikes by sight rather than feel.
 American tenkara anglers have learned to watch the end of their hi-vis line for an indication of a strike, with some even adding a bit of different colored line at the end to focus their attention.